Did you know? 45% of high school students in Ventura County who identified as LGBTQ+ said that they have considered suicide.

 State & National Resources

-The Trevor Project provides crisis intervention and suicide prevention for LGBTQ+ youth.
+Crisis intervention and suicide prevention for LGBTQ+ youth.

 Transgender suicide prevention and crisis support